 The Nominal and Ordinal data types are classified under categorical, while interval and ratio data are classified under numerical.
 This classification is based on the quantitativeness of a data sample.

-Nominal data is defined as data that is used for naming or labelling variables, without any quantitative value.
-It is sometimes called “named” data - a meaning coined from the word nominal.
+Nominal data is defined as data that is used for naming or labeling variables, without any quantitative value.
+It is sometimes called “named” data – a meaning coined from the word nominal.

 There is usually no intrinsic ordering to nominal data.
 For example, Race is a nominal variable having a number of categories, but there is no specific way to order from highest to lowest and vice versa.